merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-kofams.md

 %(anvi-setup-kegg-kofams)s downloads and organizes data from KEGG for use by other programs, namely %(anvi-run-kegg-kofams)s and %(anvi-estimate-metabolism)s.
-It downloads HMM profiles from the [KOfam](https://academic.oup.com/bioinformatics/article/36/7/2251/5631907) database as well as the metabolism information of [KEGG MODULES](https://www.genome.jp/kegg/module.html) and the functional classification information of [KEGG BRITE](https://www.genome.jp/kegg/brite.html) resources.
+It downloads HMM profiles from the [KOfam](https://academic.oup.com/bioinformatics/article/36/7/2251/5631907) database as well as the metabolism information of [KEGG MODULES](https://www.genome.jp/kegg/module.html) and the functional classification information of [KEGG BRITE](https://www.genome.jp/kegg/brite.html).
 The KOfam profiles are prepared for later use by the HMMER software, and the information from MODULES and BRITE is made accessible to other anvi'o programs as a %(modules-db)s.
 This program generates a directory with these files (%(kegg-data)s), which by default is located at `anvio/anvio/data/misc/KEGG/`.

 ### Default Usage